Macyatmacy/EEG/README.md

 ## Three classification tasks have been implemented in content 2:

-binary classification
+binary classification: binary classification for each pair of prompts with the opposite meaning in each language.

-multi-class classification
+multi-class classification: 8-class classification for the 8 prompts in each language.

-combined binary classification
+combined binary classification: binary classification for "English vs. Chinese" prompts.

 ####################################################################################